London Gatwick Airport is a busy, bustling airport that can be hard to navigate. That is why we are sharing this Gatwick Airport guide.

-It occurred to me that whenever we book a flight, I always find myself searching the internet for information on the Airport so that I can start planning and get excited for the trip.
-I decided that I would write some Airport Guides to share our own experience at airports, share any tips and give you an idea of what restaurants, cafes, bars and shops to expect.
-So what better airport to start with than an Airport Guide to London Gatwick Airport!
+It occurred to me that whenever we book a flight, I always find myself searching the internet for information on the Airport so that I can start planning and get excited about the trip.
+I decided that I would write some Airport Guides to share our own experience at airports, share any tips and give you an idea of what restaurants, cafes, bars, and shops to expect.
+So what better airport to start with than an Airport Guide to London Gatwick Airport.

 I was brought up here and my parents still live approximately 7 minutes from this Airport.
 I spent my summers working as a check-in and gates lady, working ridiculous hours to save up for our Asia trip – which reminds me, don’t forget your long flight essential packing list before you head to the airport and make sure you pack the perfect airplane snacks.

 If you are flying with children, don’t forget to read these top tips for flying with kids!

 Located 30 minutes outside of London, London Gatwick is a hub of international flights jetting around the World.
 Predominantly serving Europe, Gatwick has increased its flights to America and Asia over the past few years and can often be a cheaper alternative to flying to Heathrow.

 With a direct train into London taking between 30 – 45 minutes, Gatwick is arguably the most convenient and quickest way to get to London.
 London Heathrow is its contender but with the train taking around an hour or more to get into the centre of London, I would recommend Gatwick.